avito-tech/avito-android/docs/content/docs/projects/BuildChecks.md

 ## Getting started

-Apply the plugin in the root `build.gradle` file:
+Apply the plugin in the root build script:

 ```groovy
 plugins {